benhannafin/gleesons-pub-sales-analytics-dashboard/README.md

 The main finding from the dashboard was that Beamish appeared to be taking sales away from Guinness.

-Beamish was introduced in December.
+Beamish was introduced in early December 2025.
 After it was introduced, Guinness sales started to decline.

 When I compared the months from January to May, the revenue gained from Beamish roughly offset the revenue lost from Guinness.
-However, Beamish generated around 17% less revenue per pint than Guinness.
+However, Beamish generated around 11% less revenue per pint than Guinness.
+This insight was clearly visible on the dashboard.

 This suggested that Beamish was not creating much additional revenue.
-Instead, it appeared to be replacing Guinness sales with a lower-revenue product.
+Instead, it appeared to be replacing Guinness sales with a lower revenue product.

-As a result, Beamish was removed from the product range.
+As a result, Beamish was removed from the pub in July 2026.

 ---

 ## Business Impact

-This project had a practical impact because it was based on real sales data from Gleesons.
+This project had a real impact because it was based on recent sales data from Gleesons.

 The dashboard helped show that:

 * Beamish was taking sales away from Guinness.
-* Beamish generated around 17% less revenue per pint than Guinness.
+* Beamish generated around 11% less revenue per pint than Guinness.
 * The sales gained from Beamish roughly offset the sales lost from Guinness.
 * Keeping Beamish meant shifting sales away from a stronger-performing product.

-This supported the decision to remove Beamish from the product range and refocus on Guinness as the stronger-performing drink.
+This supported the decision to remove Beamish from the pub and focus on Guinness as the stronger performing drink.

 ---

 ## Recommendation

-The main recommendation was to remove Beamish and protect Guinness as one of the pub’s strongest-performing products.
+The main recommendation was to remove Beamish and protect Guinness as one of the pub’s best products.

 The reason was simple:

-Beamish appeared to replace Guinness sales rather than add meaningful new sales, while also generating less revenue per pint.
+Beamish appeared to replace Guinness sales rather than add meaningful new sales, while generating less revenue per pint.

-This made Beamish a weaker product to keep in the range.
+This made Beamish a simply weaker product.

 ---

 ## Dataset

-The dashboard was originally developed using real POS sales data from Gleesons.
+The dashboard was developed using real POS sales data from Gleesons.

 The real dataset is not included in this GitHub repository because it contains private business information.
 Instead, I have included a simulated/anonymised dataset with the same structure.